brstuder/mkdocs/docs/projects/mkdocs-demo.md

 ```
 ````

-However, this also supports `html`, `css`, `yaml`, `json`, and other formats we may need to display.
+We use `py` as shorthand for Python, but this also supports `html`, `css`, `yaml`, `json`, and other formats we may need to display.
 We will continue to use this method throughout the article with different formats to better demonstrate.

 ### Copy to Clipboard

-You'll notice in the code blocks above, we can select an icon in the top right to copy the code to our clipboard.
-To enable this, add this to your `mkdocs.yml`:
+You'll notice in every code block on this page, we can select an icon in the top right to copy the code to our clipboard.
+To enable this sitewide, add this to your `mkdocs.yml`:

 ```yaml
 theme: